 (Archaeological Heritage Office of Saxony, Germany)

-Most details of the used methods are well known, but falling prices allow the application even with rather low budgets.
-The method supports the practice of heritage protection not only for small project regions but state wide for the entire region of Saxony.
+The focus of the project was rather an efficient handling of mass data then a scientific innovation.
+The method supports the practice of heritage protection not only for a small project region but state wide for the entire region of Saxony.

-Keywords: archaeological prospection, remote sensing, via regia, heritage protection
+Keywords: archaeological base data, remote sensing, digital elevation model, heritage protection